 2. Pick a Product

 You can't run a dropshipping business without any products.
-There are so many eCommerce business ideas to sift through and a wide range of wholesale items to sell.
+There are so many dropshipping business ideas to sift through and a wide range of wholesale items to sell.
 Start with a general idea of the category you're interested in and conduct some eCommerce keyword research.
-This will give you insight into what people are searching for and niches that you can get into with less competition and higher margins.
+This will give you insight into what people are searching for and dropshipping niches that you can get into with less competition and higher margins.

 3. Perform Competitor Research